Swinney attacks ‘juvenile’ Alexander amid spat over US military using airport

 He said he was “deeply concerned” when the Marinera, a Russian-flagged vessel previously known as Bella-1, was taken to the Moray Firth for replenishment as it was being escorted by the US military.

-“And as a committed devolutionist, Scotland has two governments with respective and discrete responsibilities,” he added.
+He added: “As a committed devolutionist, Scotland has two governments with respective and discrete responsibilities.”

+The Scottish Government later released the letter Mr Alexander had sent to Mr Swinney on January 15 – a week after the First Minister wrote to Prime Minister Sir Keir Starmer.

+In it, the Scottish Secretary says it would have been inappropriate to brief Scottish ministers about the operation, including when the vessel entered Scottish waters, in advance.

 Bookmark popover